yankuic/omop_etl/README.md

     $ python setup.py install --record files.txt

+> files.txt keeps the installation records.

 ### 2. Use omop_etl to create new project.

-- Create config.yml file with project env info.
-- Generates project structure for log files, reports, etc.
-- Instructions for users: All commands must be executed within the omop project directory, where the files config.yml and refresh_cohort.py must exist.
-Here is what your omop_project_dir should look like:
+(*Not implemented*) Create project schema for your OMOP project.

+    $ omop_etl create_schema

+(*Not implemented*) Load vocabulary tables

+> Vocabulary tables are used to map customed concepts to OMOP standard concepts.
+Currently, only the 'source_to_concept_map' exists.

+Create the new project.

+> In your project database, you should have schema, empty OMOP standard tables, and vocabulary tables ready.

+- template

+        $ omot_etl new_project -p <path to my new project> -n <myproject> -db <project database> -s <server>

+- example of a OMOP project named 'omop_project1':

+        $ omop_etl new_project -p ./ -n omop_project1 -db dws_cc_omop -s edw.shands.ufl.edu

+### 3. Now you have successfully installed omop_etl package.

+Below is what your project directory will look like after running the 'new project' command.
+With config.yml, you can customize the project metadata such as cohort file, cohort start/end dates, etc.

         omop_project_dir
         |__config.yml
         |__refresh_cohort.py

-- Update vocabulary

-    Not implemented

-- Create new project.

-This will setup the env.....

-        # Template:
-        $ omot_etl new_project -p <path to my new project> -n <myproject> -db <project database> -s <server>
-        # Example of a OMOP project named 'omop_project1':
-        $ omop_etl new_project -p ./ -n omop_project1 -db dws_cc_omop -s edw.shands.ufl.edu

-### 3. Now you have successfully installed omop_etl package.
+        |__vocabulary

+> All commands must be executed within the omop project directory, where the files config.yml and refresh_cohort.py must exist.

 ## Part III.
 ETL Steps Using OMOP_ETL

 ### 1. Overview of db schemas that will be generated by omop_etl:

-    - Vocabulary tables are in xref schema.
+    Vocabulary tables are in xref schema.
-    - Mapping tables are in xref schema.
+    Mapping tables are in xref schema.
-    - Raw data are in stage schema.
+    Raw data are in stage schema.
-    - Pre-processed data is in preload schema.
+    Pre-processed data is in preload schema.
-    - Postprocessed tables are in dbo schema.
+    Postprocessed tables are in dbo schema.

 ### 2. Configure project.